Myelopathy refers to compression of the spinal cord causing neurological deficit. Inflammation of the spinal cord is called Myelitis.

-- As we age and our discs lose fluid and height.
-There is an increased pressure placed through our facet joints which connect one vertebra to another – facets can become thickened and extra bone can grow into the spinal canal
+- As we age and our discs lose fluid and height, there is an increased pressure placed through our facet joints – facets can become thickened and extra bone can grow into the spinal canal

 - Ligamentum Flavum thickening: With age and stress the ligament can thicken which narrows the spinal canal

 Signs & Symptoms

 Signs and symptoms vary depending on which part of the spinal cord is affected and the extent of the compression.
 Some general signs and symptoms are:

 - Jerky movements

 - Lack of coordination